 What are Parent Councils ?

 The Scottish Schools (Parental Involvement) Act 2006 gave parents the right to receive information about their children’s education as well as to be represented by Parent Councils.
 The act recognises that parents have a vital role to play in their children’s education and so aims to make it easier for parents to become involved with their school.
-Parent Councils replaced School Boards.

-A Parent Council is a group of parents who represent all the parents and carers of children at a school.
+A Parent Council is a group of parents who represent all the parents and carers of students at a school.
 It is established by a school’s Parent Forum.
 All parents and carers at a school are automatically members of the Parent Forum.

 A Parent Council can have the head teacher of the school, other teaching and/or community staff and senior students as members.
 It can also co-opt members from the local community.